-Day 01:- Arrival in Kathmandu Tribhuban international airport (1,300m/4,264ft): then pick you up and take a short drive from the airport to the hotel check in the hotel and rest for few hrs then we meet again with guide and barging about the trek what we need the equipment for then trek and what time we live from Kathmandu details.
+Day 01:- Arrival in Kathmandu Tribhuvan international airport (1,300m/4,264ft): then pick you up and take a short drive from the airport to the hotel check in the hotel and rest for few hrs then we meet again with guide and barging about the trek what we need the equipment for the trek and what time we live from Kathmandu details.

 Day 02 :- Fly to Pokhara (827m/2,700ft), trek to Ghandruk (1940m/6360 ft): 30 minutes flight, 5 – 6 hours trek:- We take an early morning flight Kathmandu to Pokhara, the beautiful lake city and catch enormous views of the Himalayas from the right side of our airplane.
 After landing in the Pokhara airport, we drive to Naya Pul (1 hour and 20 minutes) and start the trek.
 From Birethanti, we trek to Ghandruk, a beautiful village mostly inhabited by the Gurung community.
 If time permits, we also visit the Gurung museum today.
 Overnight in Ghandruk.